 Students of Mr. Lee have been featured in various Professional, Collegiate and Community productions, including venues such as North Shore Music Theater (Beverly, MA) and the "GLEE" television series.
 Students have been accepted for admission at schools including Berklee College of Music, Boston Conservatory, Cincinnati Conservatory of Music, Eastman School of Music, Hartt School of Music, Manhattan School of Music, University of Massachusetts Amherst, and New England Conservatory, as well as the University of Michigan Summer Musical Theater Workshop.

 M.M.
-(New England Conservatory), B.M.E (Central Missouri State University), Additional studies at the Conservatoire National de Nice, France and Oberlin Conservatory.
-Studies with Mark Pearson, Remy Corazza, Claudette Corazza, Conan Jennings Castle; Masterclasses with Yolanda Marculescu, Darlene Kliewer, Berton Coffin; Direction by Bodo Igesz, John Moriarty; Coachings with Angela Vanstory, Margo Garrett; Faculty, New England Conservatory (Preparatory and Continuing Education); Salem State University; Past Director, Indian Hill Music School.
-Past Board Member, National Association of Teachers of Singing-Boston.
+(New England Conservatory), B.M.E.
+(Central Missouri State University), Additional studies at the Conservatoire National de Nice, France and Oberlin Conservatory.
+Studies with Mark Pearson, Remy Corazza, Claudette Corazza, Conan Jennings Castle; Masterclasses with Yolanda Marculescu, Darlene Kliewer, Berton Coffin; Direction by Bodo Igesz, John Moriarty; coachings with Angela Vanstory, Maro Garrett; Faculty, New England Conservatory (Preparatory and Continuing Education); Past Director, Indian Hill Music School.
+Past Board Member, National Association of Teachers of Singning-Boston.

 Photo by Andrew Hurlbut